 The Great Smoky Mountains National Park currently holds 120 elk after reintroducing 20 into the habitat in 2001.
 This record number of elk can be seen in the early mornings or late evenings around the Cataloochee Valley.
 Keep in mind that elk are only found in the North Carolina side of the Smokies, about a 2-hour drive from Gatlinburg.

-It is especially important to keep your distance when viewing elk because these are the largest park wildlife reaching up to 700 pounds each.
+It is especially important to keep your distance when viewing elk because these are the largest park wildlife, reaching up to 700 pounds each.

 Wildlife Viewing Safety Tips

 - Keep Your Distance.
 It’s important to remember that these are wild animals.
 Disturbing an animal by getting too close is not only illegal but dangerous.
 The National Park Service requires visitors to stay at least 50 yards away from all wildlife.